A comparative study of $2d$ Ising model at different boundary conditions using Cellular Automata: Implemetation of Isotropic Ising Model by Square-Lattice CA

-For updating the lattice in next iterartion, we use the probabilistic approach by constructing a probalistic CA. We use following procedure.
+For updating the lattice in next iteration, we use the probabilistic approach by constructing a probabilistic CA. We use the following procedure.

 First we calculate the change in energy, $\Delta E(s^t) = E(s^t) - E(s^{t-1})$ i.e., the energy difference at successive time intervals.
 We do not consider the case when $\Delta E < 0$, because it is obvious that after a finite time, system falls to ground state, and there can not be a state with lower energy.
-In our approach, we consider always $E(s^t) \ge E(s^{t-1})$.
-Next we calculate the probability of each spin of the spin configuration $s$ at time $t$ (which is the number of iteration) of each of the site by using the Boltzmann factor
+In our approach, we consider $E(s^t) \ge E(s^{t-1})$.
+Next we calculate the probability of each site in the spin configuration $s$ at time $t$ (number of iterations) by using the Boltzmann factor

-With the above probability for each site, we construct a probability weighted matrix.
-This matrix leads to our probabilistic CA matrix ($PCA^t$) by comparing with a random matrix and multiplying by a probability factor $0.1$ to normalise the rule.
+With the above probability for each site, we construct a probability weighted matrix (or transition matrix).
+This matrix leads to our probabilistic CA matrix ($PCA^t$) by comparing with a random matrix and multiplying by a factor $0.1$ to normalise the $PCA^t$.